Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Introduction Background

-Research on AIS datasets has opened the doors to enhance maritime safety and security through solving various issues such as the detection of suspicious events~\cite{campbell2022detection}, monitoring traffic to avoid collisions~\cite{rong2020data, spadon2022unfolding}, and evaluating noise or environmental pollution levels~\cite{peng2022establishment, pichegru2022maritime}.
+Research on AIS data has opened the doors to enhance maritime safety and security through solving various issues such as the detection of suspicious events~\cite{campbell2022detection}, monitoring traffic to avoid collisions~\cite{rong2020data, spadon2022unfolding}, and evaluating noise or environmental pollution levels~\cite{peng2022establishment, pichegru2022maritime}.
 Recently, the problem of forecasting long-term trajectories~\cite{nguyen2018multi, patmanidis2016maritime, zhang2018ais, uney2019data} of vessels gained significant attention to reduce vessel accidents, detect anomalous trajectories, and improve path planning --- especially for autonomous shipping~\cite{faghih2014accident, le2013unsupervised, d2018maritime, forti2019unsupervised, forti2019anomaly, ferreira2022semi, newaliya2021review}.
-The study of trajectory forecasting has a diverse background, where different techniques have been employed to create models that predict movement, either from vessels or different vehicles.
-One of the most basic models is the constant velocity model \cite{DBLP:journals/tits/XiaoFZG20}, derived from the AIS messages' geographical coordinates and the vessel's SOG and COG at the last recorded timestep, assuming no change in speed and course for the forecasting duration.
-More refined models go beyond these assumptions and use the trajectory's geometry to produce more accurate predictions, such as the Ornstein--Uhlenbeck process adapted to vessel trajectory forecasting~\cite{pallotta2014context}.
-Machine learning and deep learning have advanced significantly in recent years, allowing for the creation of complex models that combine different types of data.
+The study of trajectory forecasting has a diverse background, where different techniques have been employed to create models that predict vessel movement, either by observing a single vessel's data or different vehicles.
+One of the most basic models is the constant velocity model \cite{DBLP:journals/tits/XiaoFZG20}, derived from the AIS messages' geographical coordinates and the vessel's Speed over Ground (SOG) and Course over Ground (COG) at the last recorded timestep, assuming no change in speed and course for the forecasting duration.
+Other models surpass these assumptions and use the trajectory's geometry to produce predictions, such as the Ornstein--Uhlenbeck process is adapted for vessel trajectory forecasting~\cite{pallotta2014context}.
+Deep Learning has advanced significantly in recent years, allowing for the creation of models that combine different data types.
 However, the real-world use of these models is often limited due to the difficulty of synchronizing and preparing diverse data in streaming conditions.
-To address this, research has been focusing on minimizing required features in data.
-In this sense, our trajectory forecasting model relies mainly on geographical coordinates, which define the trajectory geometry and can be used to calculate secondary features such as the average speed and bearing of vessels.